 The attorneys at Koskoff, Koskoff & Bieder represent clients injured in train accidents throughout Connecticut.
 If you were injured while riding aboard a Metro North, Amtrak or Shoreline East train, or if you were injured because of an exposure of toxic chemical released in a train accident, it is important to speak to an attorney about your rights and options.

 Please contact our office to arrange a free consultation and evaluation of your train accident case.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our personal injury lawyers represent clients injured in train accidents throughout the state.
+Our personal injury lawyers represent clients injured in train accidents throughout the state.